The Girl Before by J.P. Delaney

 Death On The Nile by Agatha Christie

-The upcoming mystery thriller film Death On The Nile will be based on the 1987 novel of the same name by Agatha Christie.
+The mystery thriller film Death On The Nile is based on the 1987 novel of the same name by Agatha Christie.
 The film features a star-studded cast including Tom Bateman, Annette Bening, Russell Brand, Gal Gadot and Kenneth Branagh.
-(It also stars Armie Hammer in what may be the last film of his career, after the actor was accused of sexual assault, which he denies, and of harboring rape and cannibalism fantasies, which he also denies but which do not carry a criminal charge.
+(It also stars Armie Hammer in what may be the last film of his career, after the actor was accused of sexual assault, which he denies, and of harbouring rape and cannibalism fantasies, which he also denies but which do not carry a criminal charge.
 The ethics of releasing and/or seeing a film with such serious allegations surrounding one of its stars is, naturally, questionable.)

 We are taken on a journey with Belgian detective, Hercule Poirot, who embarks on an Egyptian vacation on a glamourous river steamer.
 Much to his surprise, his journey turns into a search for a murderer when a couple’s honeymoon is tragically cut short.